-Uber has quickly become most people’s go-to form of transportation.
-While taxis still exist, of course, ride share companies seem to be the preferred option nowadays.
+Uber has quickly become most people’s go-to rideshare app for transportation.
+While taxis still exist, of course, ride share apps seem to be the preferred option nowadays.

 They’re usually a cheaper option, seem to be just about everywhere, and in many cases, are easier to access.

-Apart from simply riding with Uber to get from place to place, many people have become drivers themselves.
+Apart from simply riding with Uber to get from place to place, many people have become driver-partners themselves.

-From those who drive sporadically in order to make extra money on the side to those who make it their full-time gig, it’s easy to get started driving with Uber.
-If Uber has crossed your mind or seems like a suitable job option for you, look over our ultimate guide before deciding whether or not it’s right for you.
+From those who drive sporadically in order to make extra money on the side to those who make it their main gig, it’s worth it to get started driving with Uber.
+If Uber has crossed your mind or seems like a suitable option for you, look over our ultimate guide before deciding whether or not it’s right for you.

 Who Should Do It?